Tom4tot/Windows-11-Personal-Setup/README.md

 Last update: 2022-10-20

 This covers all  the steps I personally go though when performing a clean install of Windows 11.
 My aims are the following
-- I'm aiming for as much automation as possible
+- I'm aiming for as much automation as possible (portable programs, quick import of settings)
-- A clean UI/UX
+- A clean UI/UX (I disable/uninstall most of the bloat that comes with Windows)
-- As much privacy as possible
+- As much privacy as possible (see my Group Policy edits)
 - Prioritizing native software or FOSS